Football News

 Sokin

-The deal entails Sokin providing the club its seamless Payment Solutions platform for ease of making international business transactions.
+The deal entails Sokin providing the club with its seamless Payment Solutions platform for ease of making international business transactions.

 The Göppingen-headquartered German tech company was announced as MUFC’s new Principal Partner in March 2021.